 - Don’t turn all your heating off and only rely on portable heaters.
 It is actually much more energy-efficient to keep your central heating on at a low level than turn it off completely and then on again to heat the home from cold.

 - Limit the use of the tumble dryer.
 If you can, use a clothes horse at home in a well-ventilated room during the winter.
-But if you can’t ventilate the room where the wet clothes are you run the risk of damp.
+But if you can’t ventilate the room where the wet clothes are you run the risk of dampness.
 In that case, a dehumidifier is a good alternative.
 There are many models specifically with a laundry setting that will dry clothes quickly and cheaper than a tumble dryer.
 Dehumidifiers need the room NOT to be ventilated as by doing so you make the dehumidifier work harder.

 - Use smart controls for your heating system.
 As discussed in a previous post, most homeowners can save around 10-20% on heating bills when they switch from old, traditional heating systems to a Smart system.